jacebenson/cedar/docs/docs/testing.md

 - The value you actually get (whatever the output of `add(1, 1)` is) is sometimes called the **actual** or **received value**
 - The file that contains the test is a **test file**
 - Multiple test files, all run together, is known as a **test suite**
 - You'll generally run your test files and suites with another piece of software.
-In Redwood that's Jest, and it's known as a **test runner**
+In Cedar that's Jest, and it's known as a **test runner**
 - The amount of code you have that is exercised by tests is referred to as **coverage** and is usually reported as a percentage.
 If every single line of code is touched as a result of running your test suite then you have 100% coverage!

 This is the basic idea behind all the tests you'll write: when you add code, you'll add another piece of code that uses the first and verifies that the result is what you expect.